Brooding Brilliance: Teaching Dark Academia Without the Canon Overload

 Below are some ideas for texts and projects for each grade level along with ideas for creating immaculate vibes in your classroom.

-5 Ways to Create the Dark Academia Classroom of Your Dreams (without breaking the bank)
+If you want some ideas for how to design your classroom to match the vibes, check out my blog post: 5 Ways to Create the Dark Academia Classroom of Your Dreams (without breaking the bank)

 What Is Dark Academia, Really?